Unnecessary ovarian surgery should be avoided

 Source: Lil Valentin

-This article was originally published on Lund University's website
+This article was originally published on Lund University's website.

 The study published in the Lancet Oncology